General ESG Approach

 Information on the strategy for alignment with the international climate change limitation objectives of the Paris agreement

-The PFG, including Principal Real Estate, has a target for net zero emissions by 2050 and an interim target of 40% reduction in emissions by 2035 based on a 2019 baseline.
+Principal Real Estate has a target for net zero emissions by 2050 and an interim target of 40% reduction in emissions by 2035 based on a 2019 baseline.
+The Principal European Core Fund as well as the Principal Europe Durable Income Fund have set their net zero carbon target for 2030.

-This target covers Scope 1 and 2, and to the extent possible, Scope 3 emissions.
-We define net zero in accordance with the Net Zero Asset Managers Initiative: the annual carbon emissions generated from a building’s use of fossil fuel, greenhouse-gas-emitting energy reduced to zero based on the adoption of energy efficiency, on and offsite renewable energy sources, and lastly carbon removal offsets, if needed.
+The net zero target covers Scope 1 and 2, and to the extent possible, Scope 3 emissions.
+We define net zero in accordance with the Net Zero Asset Managers Initiative: reducing the annual carbon emissions generated from a building’s use of greenhouse-gas-emitting energy to zero based on the adoption of energy efficiency, on and offsite renewable energy sources, and lastly carbon removal offsets, if needed.

-We use the operational control method for GHG Inventory.
+We use the operational control method as the organizational boundary for our funds’ GHG Inventory.

-Climate risk analysis is done on all new and standing assets using MSCI, so the coverage rate of this is 100%.
-Climate risks are assessed through “MSCI Real Estate Climate Value at Risk” reporting.
+Climate risk analysis is done on all new and standing assets, so the coverage rate of this is 100%.
+Historically, climate risks were assessed through “MSCI Real Estate Climate Value at Risk” reporting.
 MSCI maps the location of each asset and provides a risk level and estimates the property’s value at risk (expressed as a dollar amount and percent of overall value).
 MSCI Transition risk assessments are calculated on three different degree pathways – 1.5°C, 2.0°C, and 3.
 0°C – using different carbon price inputs.
 The sources of the integrated assessment models are:

-4. REMIND – Regional Model of Investment and Development.
+- REMIND – Regional Model of Investment and Development

 Transition scenarios are based on CRREM 2C and CRREM 1.5C.
 Physical scenarios are based on RCP8.5.